Graduate Students Registration

-While each department may establish its own specific criteria for enrollment in an 899, the following are basic requirements or guidelines:
+While each department may establish its own specific criteria, the following are basic requirements or guidelines:

 - The independent study is usually of a research or creative nature.

 - The student must have a cumulative post-baccalaureate grade point average of 3.25 or higher if required by the department.

 - Prior to enrollment in the course, the student, with support of the faculty member, must develop a written plan of study detailing the focus of the independent study, the assignments required and the manner of assessment of the work completed in the form of a project, examination or performance.